Koh Tao Travel Tips

 If you’re not flying into Koh Samui you can also catch a ferry from Sura Thani, Chumphon and Koh Phangan.

-It is wise to pre-book your ferry to Ko Tao in advance especially during the high season.
+It is wise to pre-book your ferry to Koh Tao in advance especially during the high season.

 Day Trips to Koh Tao from Koh Samui are available; while many people opt for day trips, just keep in mind that you will spend a fair amount of time on the boat with limited time to explore the island.

-Not to be missed is a day trip to Koh Nang Yuan.
-You can read more about this must see Island here
+If you're staying at Koh Tao, not to be missed is a day trip to Koh Nang Yuan

 Other activities at Koh Tao include: